Malheur National Wildlife Refuge Fence Pull

 Today the refuge is best known for the same reason it was originally protected: birds.
 During seasonal migrations, the refuge plays host to 20% of the world’s population of white-faced ibis, as well as significant populations of pelicans and sandhill cranes.
 The area is truly a birder’s paradise and a bird’s paradise.
 Hundreds of thousands of birds depend on the refuge every year for either permanent residence or for migration.
 But this habitat needs care-taking and significant restoration.
 With this restoration trip, ONDA continues our multi-year partnership with refuge staff in order to ensure the long term survival of this critical area.

 About the stewardship work

-- Friday, September 14: First of two days of removing fence.
+- Tuesday, November 10: First of two days of removing fence.
 We will leave camp at 8 a.m.
-The exact location of the work will depend on the accessibility related to lake water levels.
 Plan to be away from camp all day and return by 4 p.m.

-We will be car camping at a primitive campsite near the Double O Ranch area of the Refuge.
+We will be car camping near refuge headquarters.
 There will be plenty of space to spread out and a few trees for shade.
 ONDA will bring extra group camping supplies such as tables, chairs, a porta-potty, and wash bins for dishes.
 We will also have extra potable water, but recommend each participant brings some as well.
 Since camp is at the vehicles you will be able to have all the amenities you can fit in your car.
 Further details describing camp and driving directions will be provided to participants in the information e-mail three weeks before the trip.